Farmer Expo draws 30,000 visitors

 Please check your spam folder too.

-Farmer Expo, the biggest farm and food fair in eastern Hungary, drew 30,000 to the agriculture campus of the University of Debrecen over four days, expo director László Vaszkó told MTI on Sunday.
+Farmer Expo, the biggest agricultural and food industry fair in eastern Hungary, drew 30,000 to the campus of the Agricultural Research Institute and Farm of the University of Debrecen over four days on August 15-18, expo director László Vaszkó told state news agency MTI on Sunday.

 Between 550 and 600 professionals participated at conferences held during the first two days of the fair, Vaszkó said.
 Fair participants were more optimistic about the future than in earlier years, he added.